chrisbodhi/newschematic/README.md

 [New Schematic](http://newschematic.org)

 ###Development

-Run `ruby server.rb` to start the server for displaying the project.
-This is necessary because the site is now built using React.
+Built with Hugo!

+- Add a new blog post: `hugo new blog/POST-TITLE.md`
+- Add a new project page: `hugo new project/PROJECT.md`
+- Add a new talk: `hugo new talk/TALK-TITLE.md`
+- Run the server locally, using the Goa theme: `hugo server --theme=hugo-goa`
+- Generate the latest HTML files from the Markdown files, using the Goa theme: `hugo --theme=hugo-goa`